Symmetry indicators and anomalous surface states of topological crystalline insulators: Surface states

 \subsubsection{Non-symmorphic symmetries}

-The extension of the analysis of Sec.~\ref{Sec:Pointgroups} to include non-symmorphic symmetries is, in principle, straightforward, with the main difference being the necessity of choosing a different geometry depending on the space group.
+A non-symmorphic symmetry arises when a point-group symmetry is combined with an irremovable, fractional translation, which results in a symmetry that leaves no point in space invariant.
+The extension of the analysis of Sec.~\ref{Sec:Pointgroups} to include non-symmorphic symmetries is, in principle, straightforward.
+As we will elaborate on later, to analyze sTCIs protected by non-symmorphic symmetries, it suffices to first assume that all the weak indices of the system are trivial, i.e., all the lattice translations are given a ``$+$'' representation.
+Microscopically, this is the case when we can stick with DSTI models with degrees of freedom arising form the $\Gamma$ point in the BZ, such that, in momentum space, the fractional translation associated to a non-symmorphic symmetry becomes irrelevant.
+This restriction is justified in Sec.\ \ref{Sec:BulkSurface} and Appendix \ref{app:XBSRep}.

+As we can focus on the $\Gamma$ point in the momentum space, the main conceptual difference in understanding sTCIs protected by point-group and non-symmorphic symmetries, therefore, lies in the real space.
+Recall that, to expose the anomalous surface states of an sTCI, one has to consider a geometry respecting the protecting spatial symmetries.
 In order to preserve a non-symmorphic symmetry on the surface, we need to consider a sample with periodic boundary conditions along the directions of the fractional translation vector of the symmetry.
 A non-symmorphic symmetry, which can either be a screw ($n$-fold rotation followed by a fractional lattice translation along the rotation axis) or a glide (mirror reflection followed by a fractional lattice translation along a vector in the mirror plane), does not leave any point invariant.
 As a result, the surface states protected by non-symmorphic symmetries will have a $\Z_2$ classification (see the discussion at the beginning of this section).

 The anomalous surface states protected by non-symmorphic symmetries can be understood by considering a cylinder geometry whose axis is parallel to the fractional translation axis, along which periodic boundary condition is taken.
-An $n$-fold screw in a ``$-$'' representation would give rise to a state with $n$ hinge related by $n$-fold rotation, along the sides of the cylinder.
-This surface state is very similar to the surface state protected by rotation, in that the hinges can be moved around freely as long as they preserve the rotational symmetry.
-A glide symmetry, on the other hand, gives rise to a state with two hinge modes confined to the glide plane.
-Despite looking similar to surface states protected by mirror symmetry, this state differs in an essential aspect, as it becomes trivial when added to itself.
-The reason is that, unlike mirror symmetry, a mirror Chern number cannot be defined for glide symmetry, since it does not act as an on-site symmetry in the glide plane.
+An $n$-fold screw in a ``$-$'' representation would give rise to a state with $n$ symmetry-related hinges related, along the sides of the cylinder.
+This surface state is very similar to the surface state protected by rotation, in that the hinges can be moved around freely as long as they preserve the screw or rotation as a set.